 (1)-Officials And Administrators

-This replaces the existing specification for the class of Developmental Services Division Director in Salary Group MP 69 approved effective June 22, 2017.
-(Revised to modify the Purpose of Class)
+This replaces the existing specification for the class of Developmental Services Division Director in Salary Group MP 69 approved effective October 27, 2017.
+(Revised to add Acknowledgement Section and modify content) Final No. 22-007